-This delightful side dish of Farro with Mushrooms is seasoned with thyme and balsamic vinegar and farro is so delicious!
-This makes a perfect side dish, and the leftovers can be refrigerated and reheated.
+Farro with Mushrooms is a delightful side dish that’s seasoned with thyme and balsamic vinegar and farro is so delicious!
+The leftovers from this recipe can be refrigerated and reheated to enjoy another time.

 PIN Farro with Mushrooms to try it later!

 The book has gotten me interested in grains I’m not familiar with like farro, spelt, amaranth, and millet.
-I wanted to try farro for months, but I couldn’t find it anywhere in Salt Lake, not even Whole Foods!
+But I couldn’t find Farro anywhere in Salt Lake, not even Whole Foods!
 Then my generous brother Rand got some at the Ferry Building in San Francisco and sent it to me.
+And this was amazing!
+If you’re up for trying something new, get some Farro and make this tasty dish!

 What ingredients do you need?